Family and friends shocked by murder of 19-year-old mother

-ST. LOUIS CIUNTY, MO - A North County family is heartbroken after a 19-year-old mom is shot and killed while holding her 2-month-old infant.
+ST. LOUIS COUNTY, Mo. - A north St. Louis County family is heartbroken after a 19-year-old mom is shot and killed while holding her 2-month-old infant.

 Police found Shawnee Straten suffering from a gunshot inside of her apartment Saturday morning and she later died at the hospital.